westerveltco/django-twc-package/examples/calver_month/README.md

 ## Documentation

-Please refer to the [documentation](https://semver-project.westervelt.dev/) for more information.
+Please refer to the [documentation](https://calver-mminc1-project.westervelt.dev/) for more information.

 ## License

-`semver-project` is licensed under the MIT license.
+`calver-mminc1-project` is licensed under the MIT license.
 See the [`LICENSE`](LICENSE) file for more information.